 The Kingston House grounds include a working lavender farm.
-Our approximately 2,000 plants represent a dozen different varieties.
+Our over 2,000 plants represent a dozen different varieties.

 The Kitsap and Olympic peninsulas boast an ideal climate for growing lavender.
 Nearby Sequim is known as the lavender capital of North America.
 Every year is a little different, but our lavender reaches peak-blooming in early-to-mid July.
-The English varieties (angustifolia) bloom first, followed by the hybrids (lavandin).
-Unharvested flowers remain attractive through August.
+The English varieties (Lavandula angustifolia) bloom first, followed by the hybrids (Lavandula x intermedia).
+Unharvested flowers remain attractive through early September.

 In 2017, two of our Kingston High School student employees - Brennan Jacobson and Danny Horwitz - launched a line of personal care products made from Kingston House lavender.
 Sold at the Kingston Farmers Market and at Thistle Floral & Home, their 'Kingston Lavender Company' product line included plants, soap, candles, sachets and floral mist.

-When Kinam Sohn purchased the property, she imagined a tranquil, natural place that the community could enjoy.
-That vision became a reality in 2016, when we hosted our first annual Lavender Festival.
+In 2016, Kingston House hosted our first Kingston Lavender Festival.
 Over 600 of our friends and neighbors enjoyed u-cut lavender, live music and food trucks.
+In 2019, we we will welcome folks back for our 3rd festival.